andresromerouy/DataSciInPractice24/Examples/[UM-02E] Example - Amazon Jobs data.md

 Name: location, dtype: int64
 ```

-Note. we have already found two examples showing that some locations do not have the expected three parts, country, state and town.
+*Note*.
+We have already found two examples showing that some locations do not have the expected three parts, country, state and town.
 See the homework for an exercise on this.

 An alternative (and more involved) approach would be to use `.str.contains()`, specifying the substring 'IN' to be at the beginning.
 Under `regex=True`, we can do this by inserting a **caret** symbol (`^`):